kusumay99/booking.comcare-api-documentation/README.md

 ### 13. `PUT /api/booking/accept` — Accepting Booking

 After user booking service user if care provider wants to accept.
+To accept booking also we need provider access token as a authorization bearer.

 Request Body